 Inequalities have critical impact during children's formative years, with early malnutrition having multiple adverse impacts over time.
 Children who were assessed as 'stunted' were at a disadvantage in terms of later cognitive, health, well-being and psychosocial outcomes.
-For example, children who were stunted at the age of one, showed lower levels of cognitive ability at age 5, and those stunted at 8 years old had lower reading, writing and mathematical skills by the age of 12 (Helmers and Patnam, 2009; Le, 2009; Sanchez, 2009; Dercon and Sanchez, 2011).
-In Ethiopia, stunted children are nearly one whole grade behind non-stunted children at the age of 12 (Dercon, 2008).
-While the link between nutritional deficits and school performance is well known, Young Lives extends the evidence on early stunting to include measures of psychosocial well-being, finding that low height for age at around 8 years was associated with lower self-efficacy, self-esteem and educational aspirations among children at 12 years (Dercon and Sanchez, 2011).
+For example, children who were stunted at 2 years showed lower levels of cognitive ability at age 5, and those stunted at 8 had lower reading, writing and mathematical skills by age $12^{xxii}$ .
+In Ethiopia, stunted children are nearly one whole grade behind non-stunted children at the age of $12^{xxiii}$ .
+While the link between nutritional deficits and school performance is well known, Young Lives extends the evidence on early stunting to include measures of psychosocial well-being, finding that low height for age at around 8 years was associated with lower self-efficacy, self-esteem and educational aspirations among children at 12 years \\xiv\\.

 The links between socio-economic disadvantage and stunting are also clear.
 For example, in Peru over 50% of Younger Cohort children from households in the poorest quintile were stunted in 2006, compared to just under 10% in the wealthiest quintile.
-Rural children are also more likely to be stunted than their urban counterparts (Pells, 2011a).
+Rural children are also more likely to be stunted than their urban counterpartsxxv.
 There is a higher prevalence of stunting among children from ethnic minority or lower-caste groups in Peru, Vietnam and Andhra Pradesh, even controlling for other factors.
-For example, 60% of ethnic minority children in Vietnam were stunted at the age of 5, compared to 19% of ethnic majority kinh children (Le et al. 2008).
+For example, 60% of ethnic minority children in Vietnam were stunted at the age of 5, compared to 19% of ethnic majority kinh childrenxxvi.

-Despite the frequent assumption that economic growth will benefit all children, the reality is more complex (Boyden and Dercon, 2012).
+Despite the frequent assumption that economic growth will benefit all children, the reality is more complexxxvii.
 Stunting persists despite economic change in Young Lives countries.
-For example, in Andhra Pradesh, GDP nearly doubled between 2002 and 2009, but cohort comparisons show the stunting rate within our samples at age 8 only fell by four percentage points (Dornan, 2011) with no improvement at all among the poorest 40% of children in the sample (Kumar, 2012).
+For example, in Andhra Pradesh, GDP doubled between 2002 and 2009, but cohort comparisons show the stunting rate within our samples at age 8 only fell by four percentage pointsxxviii with no improvement at all among the poorest 40% of children in the samplexxix.
 The negative effects of stunting are increasingly concentrated among more marginalised children.